Realistic Full-Body Anonymization with Surface-Guided GANs: Related Work

 \paragraph{Conditional Image Synthesis} Current state-of-the-art for conditional image synthesis generates highly realistic images in many domains, such as image-to-image translation \cite{Isola_2017,schonfeld2020oasis}.
 An emerging approach is to introduce conditional information to the generator via \emph{adaptive modulation} (also known as adaptive normalization \cite{Huang_2017}).
 This is known to be effective for unconditional synthesis \cite{karras2019style}, semantic synthesis \cite{Park_2019}, and style transfer \cite{Huang_2017}.
 Adaptive modulation conditions the generator by layer-wise shifting and scaling feature maps of the generator, where the shifting and scaling parameters are adaptive with respect to the condition.
-In contrast to prior semantic-modulation methods \cite{Park_2019,tan2021INADE,Tan_2021CLADE}, \modulationMetodNoiseShort conditions the modulation parameters on dense surface information, and generates global modulation parameters instead of independent layer-wise parameters.
-Conditional modulation is adapted for human synthesis, where prior methods adapt spatially-invariant \cite{men2020controllable,sarkar2021style}, or spatially-variant modulation \cite{zhang2021pise,albahar2021pose}.
-However, these methods are conditioned on a source human image, making them inadequate for anonymization purposes.
+In contrast to prior semantic-modulation methods \cite{Park_2019,tan2021INADE,Tan_2021CLADE}, \modulationMetodNoiseShort conditions the modulation parameters on dense surface information and generates global modulation parameters instead of independent layer-wise parameters.
+Conditional modulation is adapted for human synthesis, where prior methods adapt spatially-invariant \cite{men2020controllable,sarkar2021style}, or spatially-variant modulation \cite{albahar2021pose,zhang2021pise}.
+However, these methods are conditioned on a source appearance, yielding softer privacy guarantees compared to \modulationMetodNoiseShort.